nielskee/draft-articles/tech-hiring-pt1.md

-But if the thing that's preventing you from meeting your organisational goals is not having the right people, then this really is the problem you need to focus on<sup>[2](#fn2)</sup>.
+But if the thing that's preventing you from meeting your organisational goals is not having the right people, then this really is the problem you need to focus on.
 It takes time to select the right people to come and work in your team, but if you get the right approach, and get your developers interviewing candidates, it can scale up pretty well.

 One final thought on this before we revisit in the next installment.
 We tend to think of this funnel in a positive light : "we're going